MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/across-how-to-set-up-data-exchange-definitions.md

 After you define your rules, you can test them.
 In the **Test** FastTab, enter an example of a value that you want to transform, then check the results by choosing **Update**.

-## <a name="export-a-data-exchange-definition-as-an-xml-file-for-use-by-others"></a>Export a data exchange definition as an XML file for use by others
+## Export a data exchange definition as an XML file for use by others

 When you have created the data exchange definition for a specific data file, you can export the data exchange definition as an XML file that you can import.
 This task is described in the following procedure.